iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___1.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.ri.crushcovid 1 reviews"/>
 </p>

+> This is the wrong solution.
+Should use Google COVID-19 Proximity Tracking API, which already works.
+But app relies on ineffective method that (sometimes) stores your (wong) location history locally and then flags you as a contact if RIDOH parameters have been met.
+So you still have to rely on people correlating information and calling you.
+Way too many variables will mean very slow, and never complete, adiption.
+Don't reinvent the wheel.
+It won't work.
+This isn't the way.<br> :date: __2020-06-07 01:18:25__

+> The State of Rhode Island will purpose your collected data for things other than the intent of this app.
+Especially during BLM protests.
+This is a data stream for them.
+Do not use this application.
+It's malicious in nature.
+READ THE TERMS OF AGREEMENT AND PRIVACY POLICY VERY CAREFULLY.<br> :date: __2020-06-06 18:27:31__

+> Easy and intuitive in the 1.0 release, but it doesn't always track me, and it never keeps tracking info more than 24 hours.
+Also there's no option to "always track."
+So kind of a fail.
+I contacted developers, and they said a new release is due in late June.<br> :date: __2020-06-03 01:33:33__

+> When working inaccurate... mostly non functioning... and i do not have an old phone....<br> :date: __2020-06-01 22:49:53__

+> It's unfortunate that this app is completely useless.
+And it had a potential to save lives.
+Total incompetence of developers!<br> :date: __2020-06-01 21:15:03__

+> I stopped keeping my own contact tracker, due to the ease of using this app.
+I installed it the first day it was released.
+I just took a look at the log it has kept and found that it stopped working on 5/20 and started tracking once again today.
+I wish is worked well, but I find it not very reliable at this point.<br> :date: __2020-06-01 20:04:14__

 > Bad spying app<br> :date: __2020-05-30 19:15:13__

 > Glitchy and inaccurate.
 Has not updated my whereabouts in 4 days even though I traveled to the other end of the state where I stayed for four hours.
 Prior to the last place it says I've been, it also records me being places I have never been (including a street over when I was sleeping in my bed) and missed my entire 30 min grocery shop run.
 Sent messages to IT but no response.
 How much did this app cost?<br> :date: __2020-05-29 00:35:51__